janosspaits/nba-daily-scores-sms/README.md

+### Project abandoned
+- only managed to make twilio work on whatsapp but that only works for one day and resets every time.
+- twilio did not work with my normal phone number

 # NBA Daily Scores SMS app

 Gets the scores from the previous day and sends an SMS message to your phone